Laura Helmuth

-Laura Lee Helmuth is an American science journalist and columnist for Slate.
+Laura Lee Helmuth is an American science journalist and columnist for Slate and the Last Word on Nothing website.
 She was formerly editor in chief of Scientific American and the Health and Science editor at The Washington Post.
 From 2016 to 2018, she served as the president of the National Association of Science Writers.

 Education and early career

 Helmuth grew up in Indiana.
-She attended Eckerd College in St. Petersburg, Florida, where she received her Bachelor of Science in biology and psychology in 1991.
-She then attended the University of California, Berkeley, where she received her Ph.D. in cognitive neuroscience in 1997.
+She attended Eckerd College in St. Petersburg, Florida, where she earned a Bachelor of Science degree in biology and psychology in 1991.
+She then attended the University of California, Berkeley, where she earned a Ph.D. degree in cognitive neuroscience in 1997.
 She performed her doctoral work in the laboratory of Richard Ivry.
 Her research centered on the underlying neuroscience of Parkinson's disease and contributed to the thesis Sequence Learning in Patients with Parkinson's Disease.
 Her research included the role of the cerebellum in verbal function, learning, attention, and studying how the brain coordinates and executes cyclic movements.

 In 1998, she earned a certificate in science communication from University of California, Santa Cruz.
 She began her science-writing career as an intern at Science News.